-The Board has adopted a written charter for the Audit Committee, which sets out the Audit Committee's responsibility for: (i) reviewing the financial statements of the REIT and public disclosure documents containing financial information and reporting on such review to the Board, (ii) overseeing the work of and reviewing the independence of the external auditors (including the pre-approval of all non-audit services to be provided by the external auditors) and, (iii) reviewing, evaluating and approving the internal control procedures that are implemented and maintained by management.
-The text of the Audit Committee charter is attached as Appendix "A".
+The Board has adopted a written charter for the Audit Committee, which sets out the Audit Committee's responsibility for: (i) reviewing the financial statements of the REIT and public disclosure documents containing financial information and reporting on such review to the Board, (ii) overseeing the work of and reviewing the independence of the external auditors (including the pre-approval of all non-audit services to be provided by the external auditors), and (iii) reviewing, evaluating and approving the internal control procedures that are implemented and maintained by management.
+The text of the Audit Committee charter is attached as Appendix A and a copy is also available on the REIT's website at www.slateofficereit.com.